Gr1N/aioapi/README.md

 ## Usage

-Examples of usage can be found at `examples` directory.
+Examples of usage can be found at [`examples/`](https://github.com/Gr1N/aioapi/tree/master/example) directory.

 To run example use command below: